Adopting a child you already know

 Firstly, you need to meet the following criteria:

-If you live in West Yorkshire you can attend a briefing on adopting your partner's child to find out more about the process and help you decide whether it is right for your family.
+If you live in West Yorkshire you can attend a briefing on adopting a child who is already known to you, to find out more about the process and help you decide whether it is right for your family.
 Following the briefing you will be given further information about how to apply should you still wish to do so.

 If you live in another local authority area in the Yorkshire and Humber region you need to apply directly through the local authority children’s services, whose contact details can be found below: